Policies Unlawful Sexual Misconduct Policies and Procedures

 Pre-Investigation Review

 Upon receipt of a report, whether oral or written, of an alleged violation of this policy, the Title IX Coordinator (which, for all purposes described in this policy, includes his or her designee) will conduct a pre-investigation review of the information received.
-During the pre-investigation review, the Title IX Coordinator will conduct separate meetings with the reporting party (or parties) and responding party.
+During the pre-investigation review, the Title IX Coordinator will conduct separate meetings with the complainant and respondent.
 During this meeting, the Title IX Coordinator will provide a copy of this policy, explain the process used to resolve complaints and answer any questions about the process, and explore possible supportive measures that may need to be taken.

-The Title IX Coordinator will also explain to the reporting party the process for submitting a signed formal complaint.
-A formal complaint may be written and signed by the complainant or the Title IX Coordinator may draft the formal complaint based on the interview with the complainant.
-In the latter process, the complainant will review the complaint as drafted by the Title IX Coordinator, sign it and submit it as a formal complaint.
+The Title IX Coordinator will also explain to the complainant the process for submitting a complaint.
+A complaint may be written or oral or the Title IX Coordinator may draft the complaint based on the interview with the complainant.
+In the latter process, the complainant will review the complaint as drafted by the Title IX Coordinator, and upon agreement it will serve as the complaint.

-Neither the complainant or respondent will be required to provide substantive information about the alleged misconduct during their pre-investigative meetings.
+Neither the complainant nor respondent will be required to provide substantive information about the alleged misconduct during their pre-investigative meetings.
 However, the college is required to notify both parties if it opens an investigation.
-Such notification includes: identity of the parties, the specific section of this policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
-Therefore, if this information is not contained in the report made to the college, the Title IX Coordinator may ask the reporting party/complainant some questions about the alleged incident, but only for the purpose of obtaining the minimal information required to determine if an investigation is warranted.
+Such notification includes: Identity of the parties, the specific section of this policy allegedly violated, the precise conduct allegedly constituting the potential violation, and the date and location of the alleged incident.
+Therefore, if this information is not contained in the complaint made to the college, the Title IX Coordinator may ask the complainant questions about the alleged incident, for the purpose of obtaining the information required to determine if an investigation is warranted.

 Supportive Measures